northswiss/jekyll-boilerplate/_posts/2016-06-29-how-static-travel-budgets-are-hurting-your-company.md

 Business travel is anything but static, so why would you want to use such a rigid tool to handle its nuances?
 In the world of business travel, a bargain one day could be a 30% premium the very next.
 A static budget doesn’t take into account how quickly prices change when booking flights, accommodation and hotels.

 Secondly, during peak travel periods, everything is more expensive across the board.
-With a static budget, employees travelling during peak periods have limited options.
-During low travel periods, this trend is reversed, with travelling employees finding they have more than they need.
+With a static budget, employees traveling during peak periods have limited options.
+During low travel periods, this trend is reversed, with traveling employees finding they have more than they need.
 In both cases, travel managers are either spending more than they need to or leaving money on the table.

 Finally, every trip is different.
-Assigning a single, flat budget for employees across different departments does not take into consideration the smaller fluctuations that affect a traveller on the trip itself.
+Assigning a single, flat budget for employees across different departments does not take into consideration the smaller fluctuations that affect a traveler on the trip itself.

 ### Dynamic budgeting is the answer ###